anunna/blackarch-wiki/tools/0trace.md

 24 66.135.207.186
 Target reached.
 ```

+## Additional Resources
+The tool is now archived and no longer available by the author.
+The code can be found in a repo hosted by BlackArch [here](https://github.com/BlackArch/0trace/blob/master/0trace.py).

 ## Disclaimer
 It is important to note that the use of this tool for any illegal or unauthorized activities is strictly prohibited.
 The creators of this tool and BlackArch Linux will not be held liable for any actions taken with its use.
 This tool is intended for use by security professionals and researchers for lawful and ethical testing purposes only.
 Remember, always obtain proper authorization and comply with all relevant laws and regulations when using this tool or any other security tool.